saucelabs-training/demo-java/README.md

 The demo scripts in [this repository](https://github.com/saucelabs-training/demo-java) allow you to run simple automated tests in order to validate your Java Selenium environment and your [saucelabs.com](https://app.saucelabs.com/login) account credentials.

 > ###### Disclaimer:
+>
 > The code in these scripts is provided on an "AS-IS" basis without warranty of any kind, either express or implied, including without limitation any implied warranties of condition, uninterrupted use, merchantability, fitness for a particular purpose, or non-infringement.
 These scripts are provided for educational and demonstration purposes only, and should not be used in production.
 Issues regarding these scripts should be submitted through GitHub.
 These scripts are maintained by the Technical Services team at Sauce Labs.
+>
+> Some examples in this repository, such as `appium-example`, `parallel-testing`, and `headless`, may require a different account tier beyond free trial.
+Please contact the [Sauce Labs Sales Team](https://saucelabs.com/contact) for support and information.

 <br />